 So maybe you want to do a minimalist bedroom declutter and would love to get rid of your bedroom dresser?
 Or you’re in a small-space living situation and simply don’t have the floor space for a dresser?

 That’s where this post comes in!
-When it comes to clothes storage, you have plenty of options if you don’t have a dresser.
+When it comes to wardrobe management, you have plenty of options if you don’t have a dresser.
 I’m going to share some of the best clothes storage ideas – no dresser required.

 You don’t need a dresser to have a great clothes storage system.
 These dresser alternatives are perfect for a small bedroom or homes where space is limited.